 Is Acupuncture for Me?

+Almost anyone can benefit from acupuncture.
 Acupuncture can be ideal for many people living with cancer and recovering from treatments because it does not involve pills!
-A major complaint when people ask their doctors how to treat these side effects is that they are given another prescription.
-Less oral medications means less side effects from drugs – doesn’t that sound nice?
+A common complaint when people ask their doctors how to treat these side effects is that they are given another prescription.
+Less oral medications mean less side effects from drugs – doesn’t that sound nice?

 What Does an Acupuncture Treatment Look Like?